LionWeb-io/lionweb-repository/README.md

 ###

 ## CI
-In Github actions a postgres server is started on a gost named `postres`.
+In GitHub actions a postgres server is started on a gost named `postres`.
 In you local development environment this hostname is also being used.
 You need to ensure that this hostname points to the postgres server.